There are two options for the treatment of household wastewater in Hamilton County – sewers or household sewage treatment systems (septic systems).

 - Tap-in fee and various permit fees

 Financial assistance may be available to Hamilton County homeowners who are required to connect to sanitary sewer.
-Please view financial aid information to determine if you qualify.
+Please view our Financial Aid for Sewer Connections and Septic System Replacement Fact Sheet to determine if you qualify.

 - Assessment Assistance – It is the policy of the Hamilton County Board of County Commissioners to encourage public sewers and to help financing sewer improvements.
 Special assessments made be levied on properties receiving benefit from public sewer improvement.
 Total actual costs of the local public sewer improvement in excess of $12,000 per benefited property is funded from Metropolitan Sewer District.
 Also, property owners may, if they choose, pay the assessment (plus finance charges) over a 20-year period.
 Visit www.msdgc.org for more information.

 - Connection Fee Assistance – The Hamilton County Planning and Development Water and Sewer Grant Program provides one-time grants up to $6,500 to income eligible property owners.
 Only residents living in Hamilton County, outside the limits of Cincinnati, are eligible.
 When connecting to public sewers, the loan or grant does not apply toward assessment costs, only to sewer tapping costs.
 Homeowner must be approved for the grant prior to construction.
 Please call 513-946-8230 for more information.

 - Application to Abandon a Sewer Treatment System

 - Metropolitan Sewer District